ldynia/archcolider/2.SolutionBackground/SystemAppoach.md

 ### Kafka

 ### RabbitMQ

-We dedided to user RabbitmMQ as a messenging broker becaouse it allows for at least once message delivery and provides message acknowladgement option.
-Furthermore, it's widely used messaging solution in the IT comunity, with huge suport for various programmoing langugeas and excellent tutorials.
-Bease on various [messaging tools comparation](http://kuntalganguly.blogspot.com/2014/08/message-queue-comparision.html) it allows for transactions, and build-in message persistance.
+We decided to user RabbitmMQ as a messaging broker because it allows for at least once message delivery and provides message acknowledgement option.
+Furthermore, it's a widely used messaging solution in the IT community, with huge support for various programming languages and excellent tutorials.
+Based on various messaging tools comparation it allows for transactions, and build-in message persistence.

 ### DataDog vs Graphana vs ELK

-Datadog is monitoring service for cloud-scale applications, providing monitoring of servers, databases, tools, and services, through a SaaS-based Cheap subscritpion base paltform.
-Becaouse it's easily integrateable, and for a low monetary value we have huge technical gain in the subject of monitoring and tracking we decieded to go with DataDog.
-Alterantives, that were trying to concieder was Graphana and ELK stack but both of them required maintainance by developers, where DataDog is SaaS-base maintainance in offloaded form developers.
+Datadog is monitoring service for cloud-scale applications, providing monitoring of servers, databases, tools, and services, through a SaaS-based Cheap subscription base platform.
+Because it's easily integratable, and for a low monetary value we have huge technical gain in the subject of monitoring and tracking we decided to go with DataDog.
+Alternatives, that were trying to consider was Graphana and ELK stack but both of them required maintenance by developers, where DataDog is SaaS-base maintenance in offloaded form developers.

 ### Tableau Vs Power BI tools Vs koolreport